alastria/alastriaID-truffle-contracts/README.md

 Let's allow connection from truffle to AlastriaT / AlastriaB networks.

-*Note*: Please, keep in mind that connections to this ports should be controled by `nginx` or any kind of `firewall`.
+*Note*: Please, keep in mind that connections to this ports should be controled in aplication or connection layer, using `nginx` or a `firewall`.

 ## AlastriaT